Salisbury Press

-Teamwork, cooperation by fire crews from five counties lauded in three-alarm greenhouse fire

-By JIM MARSH in Local News
+By DEBBIE GALBRAITH in Local News

-Teamwork and cooperation among fire crews from five counties were credited with stopping a million-dollar fire from being even more devastating as flames overnight Jan.
-3 into Jan.
-4, destroyed a large portion of the shipping and prep area at the...

-Leaders at Harry S Truman Elementary School keep calm and lead on
+Members of the ladies auxiliary of Salisbury Fire Company #1, 1226 Marlow St., made several trips through the doors of the Lehigh County Humane Society, 640 Dixon St., Allentown, Jan.
+11 to deliver bags of donated pet necessities.

 By The Press in School